vidyaraut17297/vidyaraut/README.md

 ### Open Locally
 - Open `index.html` in your browser (no server required)

+Note: The Marathi crossword game used to be embedded on the site for visitors' fun.
+It now opens in a new tab via the following link in the site: https://marathigames.in/Crossword/crossword.html

 ### Deploy to GitHub Pages
 1. Push to your GitHub repository